-6.4.3 FMT SMR.1 - Security Roles
+6.4.3 FMT_SMR.1 - Security Roles

 The TOE maintains a single administrator role.
 All other users are non-administrative users.
-A properly authenticated administrator has the ability to view audit records, Reset to factory defaults, change password, and configure user authentication device/ keyboard/ mouse filtering (i.e. CDF).
+A properly authenticated administrator has the ability to view audit records, Reset to factory defaults, change password, and configure keyboard/ mouse filtering (i.e. CDF).
 Users without an administrator role cannot use these function and are not required to authenticate.